sunomura/commercialization-public/manufacture/desktop/boot-to-uefi-mode-or-legacy-bios-mode.md

 1. Open the firmware menus.
 You can use any of these methods:

    *  Boot the PC, and press the manufacturer’s key to open the menus.
 Common keys used: **Esc, Delete, F1, F2, F10, F11, or F12**.
-On tablets, common buttons are **Volume up or Volume down**.
+On tablets, common buttons are **Volume up or Volume down** ([find more common keys and buttons](https://www.bing.com/search?q=bios+menu+key+brand)).
 During startup, there’s often a screen that mentions the key.
 If there’s not one, or if the screen goes by too fast to see it, check your manufacturer’s site.

    *  Or, if Windows is already installed, from either the Sign on screen or the Start menu, select **Power (![Power button icon](images/power.png)) >** hold **Shift** while selecting **Restart**.
 Select **Troubleshoot > Advanced options > UEFI Firmware settings**.